 Mental health is just as important as physical health.
 If you feel your mood slipping, don’t panic, but do reach out to friends, family, colleagues, your employer, or support groups.

 When the workweek is over, use your free time in lockdown to get creative.
 Aside from household chores and spring cleaning why not use your extra time at home to become more sustainable or go zero-waste.
-Get the kids involved with upcycling used packaging or making toiletries.
+Get the kids involved with upcycling used packaging.

 Using your time wisely and helping the environment will add meaning to your working from home experience.